Filing for Bankruptcy in St. John's, Newfoundland and Labrador

 Considering declaring bankruptcy in St. John's?
-Start by turning to the trusted professionals at your local MNP LTD. to uncover the many options you may have.
+No matter how bad or overwhelming your debt might seem, there are always solutions - and your MNP LTD. Licensed Insolvency Trustee can help.
 We help thousands of Canadians overcome all types of financial difficulties, and we're here to help you too.

 There is 1 office near you

-A legal process that can help free you from most of your debt is filing for bankruptcy in St. John's.
+When it comes to freeing yourself from debt legally, you can choose to file for bankruptcy in St. John's.
 It is regulated by the Bankruptcy and Insolvency Act.
 First, you must contact your nearest MNP LTD. Licensed Insolvency Trustee, who will go over and explain your options based on your overall financial situation.
-In many cases, people find declaring Bankruptcy is not required for their financial situation; instead, they follow one of the alternative solutions we offer.
+In the majority of cases, after hearing the alternatives we have to offer, most people find that alternatives to declaring bankruptcy work better for their particular situation.

 - Spending more than you earn?